Municipal Court - Frequently Asked Questions

 Q: I do not live in Mercer Island.
 Can I respond to my Mercer Island ticket at another court closer to my home?

-A: No. The name and address of the court of jurisdiction is printed in the upper left corner of the citation.
+A: No. The name and address of the court of jurisdiction is printed in the lower left corner of the citation.
 Your citation must be handled at that court only.

 Q: There are two violations on my citation.
 I would like to pay one and request a hearing on the other.
 Can I do this?

-A: No. You must pay the full amount of the citation or request a hearing within 15 days.
+A: No, both violations must be handled at the same time.
+You must pay the full amount of the citation or request a hearing within 15 days.

 Q: Where do I file a civil case, such as divorce or small claims?